karthyick/karthyick/README.md

+Hey there 👋,

-I'm a self-taught passionate Full stack developer from India
+  A Self-taught passionate Full stack developer

 About me